-The International Quality Improvement Collaborative for Congenital Heart Surgery in Developing World Countries (IQIC) provides benchmarking data for health care professionals and guides quality improvement efforts.
+The International Quality Improvement Collaborative for Congenital Heart Disease (IQIC): Improving care in low- and middle-income countries provides benchmarking data for health care professionals and guides quality improvement efforts.
 The decrease in morbidity and mortality rates at participating sites is significant.
 Children’s HeartLink partner hospitals participating in IQIC demonstrate even more improvement in quality.
 (See details below.)
 Today all of our partners are expected to participate in the collaborative.

 The IQIC was launched in 2008 by representatives from Boston Children’s Hospital and several nongovernmental organizations, including Children’s HeartLink.
 The IQIC:

 - collects information about site-specific outcomes following congenital heart surgery